Makisness/Poker-Learning-Rust/README.md

 **Cards, Hands, and Deck:**

-Hands and Decks are represented as a Vec<u8>
+Hands and Decks are represented as a Vec of u8s

 each card is a u8 0-51, which corresponds to its position in a sorted deck.